-INTRODUCTION: The purpose of this study is to discuss the results of products of conception karyotype analysis in cases with recurrent pregnancy loss.
+INTRODUCTION: The purpose of this study is to discuss the results of products of conception (POC) karyotype analysis in cases with recurrent pregnancy loss (RPL).

-METHODS: The data of the cases evaluated with the diagnosis of recurrent pregnancy loss were retrospectively obtained and the results were examined (n=485).
+METHODS: The data of the cases evaluated with the diagnosis of RPL were retrospectively obtained and the results were examined (n=485).
 Among them, 135 cases with karyotype analysis were included in the study.
-Maternal age, gestational week and karyotype analysis results were recorded (n=129).
-Cases between 6-14 weeks of age were included in the study.
-Maternal age, gestational week and karyotype analysis results of cases with recurrent pregnancy loss between 6-14 weeks of gestation were recorded as data.
+Maternal age, gestational week, and karyotype analysis results were recorded (n=129).
+Cases between 6 and 14 weeks of age were included in the study.
+Maternal age, gestational week, and karyotype analysis results of cases with RPL between 6 and 14 weeks of gestation were recorded as data.
 Genetic analysis of POC was made with conventional cytogenetic techniques.

 DISCUSSION AND CONCLUSION: The frequency of abnormal karyotype in RPL cases was 31%, and the most common abnormality was autosomomal trisomies (62.5%).
 Trisomy 22 was the most common of the trisomies (24%).
 We also emphasize that the frequency of abnormal karyotype increases with advanced maternal age, according to our results.